luapower/freetype/freetype.md

 ## API

-Look at the bottom of `freetype.lua` for method names for each object type.
+Look at the bottom of the source file for method names for each object type.
 Use the demo and test files for usage examples.

 Use the [FreeType docs] for knowledge about fonts and rasterization.